MagdielCAS/wp-plugin-bacon/README.md

 A simple wordpress plugin

-Changes {bacon ipsum} for a ipsum paragraph.
+Changes {bacon} for a ipsum paragraph.

 Based on [Bacon Ipsum API](https://baconipsum.com/)